val-town/vt/README.md

 ![Making changes](https://wolf-imagedumper.web.val.run/blob/blob_file_1744522002151_95d9436e-9e8b-4361-880f-bf6d7e970741.png)

-Let's start editing our project!
+Let's start editing our val!
 Fire up your favorite editor, and then make a change to `README.md`.

-Now, let's upload this file to your project with `vt push`
+Now, let's upload this file to your val with `vt push`

 ```bash
 Pushed: